SmalandTV/EphedraRPG/Starting Guide.md

 ![starter items](https://user-images.githubusercontent.com/35559819/35090163-20d9641e-fc39-11e7-947f-59d91767c017.PNG)
 ![starter item2](https://user-images.githubusercontent.com/35559819/35090161-20bb65e0-fc39-11e7-9fb2-e9d2a7385864.PNG)

-After you bought your items you want to start level <br />

 Start with leveling here<br />
 ![starter leveling](https://user-images.githubusercontent.com/35559819/35090164-20f35176-fc39-11e7-9c5d-673e8fe63f1a.PNG)

-After you got 400gold in total go back to the beginner shop and buy yourself the Horn item.<br />
+##After you got 400 gold in total go back to the beginner shop and buy yourself the Horn item.
 <br />
 <br />
 Now we move on to the next leveling zone and where you get new items.<br />